EdmundLeex/photogrify.me/README.md

 Changes are auto persisted when these conditions are met:
 - User finished editing title
 - User uploaded photo(s)
-- User started editing descript and stopped for 30 seconds
+- User started editing descript and stopped for 10 seconds

-losing data.
 ![edit_ss]

 ### View the beautiful photos in slide show mode.